China's party congress promises continuity, not change

 ZERO-COVID BLUES

-For many Chinese, weary of pandemic restrictions that have disrupted lives and the economy, the more immediate question is whether there be any easing after the party congress.
+Many Chinese are weary of pandemic restrictions that have disrupted their lives and the economy.
+For them, the more immediate question is whether there will be any easing after the party congress.

-The Communist Party is always eager to portray the country in a positive light around the congress and avoid any societal disruptions — and a major COVID-19 outbreak would be one.
+The Communist Party is always eager to portray the country in a positive light during the congress and avoid any societal disruptions - and a major COVID-19 outbreak would be one.

-But even after the congress, it will remain uncertain how widely COVID-19 will spread if travel and other restrictions are eased, so party officials remain cautious about opening up.
+But party officials are expected to remain cautious about opening up even after the congress, as it is uncertain how widely COVID-19 will spread when travel and other restrictions are eased.

 Plus there's always another major event to worry about.
 As a follow-up to the party congress, China's legislature will meet next year, probably in March.
 Many Chinese are preparing to hunker down at least until after that.